axibase/atsd/rule-engine/functions-text.md

 Returns `b` if `a` is either `null` or an empty string.

-> Note: this function also accepts arguments of other data types, such as objects and numbers.
+> Note: Accepts arguments of other data types, such as objects and numbers.

 Examples: